RoyMagnussen/Yummy-Recipe-Blog/README.md

 The `login` page allows the user to easily log in by them providing their username and password.

 After they log in, the user is then redirected to the `home` page.

+#### 5. Reset Password

+The `reset password` page allows users to change their password by having an email sent to them with a one-time encoded link where they are then able to change their password and updated it by getting the user to provide their email address.

 ### Features Left to Implement
 - Another feature idea